|Country Information & Lifestyle|

 The Great Pyramid of Khufu is by far the most famous Pyramid in Egypt, the biggest, tallest, and most intact.
 After its construction it became one of the Seven Wonders Of The World, and today, it is the only one of them remaining.

-The Great Sphinx, or as the ancients knew it, Shesib Ankh or the living image, has to be one of the most recognizable constructions in history.
+The Great Sphinx, or as the ancients knew it, Shesib Ankh or the living image, has to be one of the most recognisable constructions in history.

 One of the most important tombs in the valley is the one that belongs to the famous Queen Nefertiti.
 The Valley of the Kings was the royal cemetery for 62 Pharaohs, and is located on the west bank at Luxor.
 In 1922 Howard Carter discovered the tomb of Tutankhamen and there were no new tombs discovered until February 2006.

 Egyptian cuisine is basically a mixture of Greece, Turkey, Lebanon, Palestine and Syrian food and is quite unique and very different.
 Egyptians are very fond of strong flavors such as garlic and onions and food in the south is more spicy and mouthwatering in comparison to north Egypt because of the influence of North African cuisine.

 Rice along with pitta bread is the food of Egyptian main courses and among the national dishes of Egypt Ful Medames is the national dish often eaten at breakfast.
 Another popular traditional dish is Kushari based on rice along with black lentils, chickpeas, macaroni, garlic and vinegar with spicy tomato sauce as the topping.

 Egyptian cuisine is mainly known for its flavor and use of fresh ingredients.
 Molokhiyya is a popular leafy summer vegetable which Egyptians widely used in many variety of dishes along with other vegetables and kebabs in different flavor are the high point of Egyptian food.

 The Greek historian Herodutus called Egypt "The Gift of the Nile", and truly the Nile is the heart of the ancient and modern land of Egypt and is surely one of the greatest rivers on earth and the epitome of all that is Egypt.